 - You neglect your emotional and physical needs–you focus so much time and energy on your spouse’s needs that you no longer take care of yourself physically or emotionally.

-All of these are tell-tale signs of experiencing caregiver burnout.
+All of these are tell-tale signs of experiencing burnout.
 The good news is there are ways to overcome these feelings and finally experience some peace and relief.

 Feeling burnt out is not uncommon, but it doesn’t mean you have to live in complete exhaustion and emotional turmoil all the time.
 There are things you can do to overcome these stresses.

 1. Define Your Role as a Caregiver for Yourself

 One of the biggest challenges spousal caregivers face is that they try to do too much.
 They feel they need to be everything for their partner while maintaining the household, raising kids, and working.
 Caregivers tend to take responsibility for things that are not in their control, like trying to make their partner feel better or feeling responsible for finding a cure.
 This contributes to well spouse burnout because they end up feeling frustrated and powerless trying to control things they can’t.

 The solution to this problem is to take time and define the role of “caregiver” for yourself.
 When you take time and decide from a place of calm what is most important to you and who you want to be during this time, you can define this significant role for yourself.
 Doing this will create boundaries that allow you to stay focused on only the most important things.
 For steps on how to do this, read 6 Steps To Defining Your New Role When Your Partner Has Cancer.